7:00 a.m. to sunset

-$7 per vehicle for day use.
+$7 per vehicle or free for Regional Parks members.

 Ragle Ranch Regional Park Trails

 Ragle Ranch Regional Park contains 3.56 miles of trails in the Atascadero Creek flood plain.
 Trails lined with willows, ashes, and oaks pass wetlands and meadows and cross bridges over small streams.

 Hilltop Trail offers views across the watershed towards western Sonoma County while Blackberry Trail offers a loop around the perimeter of the meadows.
 Many of the trails become muddy in wet weather, but drain quickly due to sandy soils.

 The hiking trails present excellent wildlife-viewing opportunities.
 Leashed dogs and equestrians are welcome on all trails, and the park contains a gravel parking area with potable water for equestrian parking.